camposgonzalo/migrate-repos-to-github/README.md

   - Example: git@github.com:Test/test.git,services

 - o: organization name or username (required)

-# Pending
+- repo-type: public,private,internal (public default)

-- team parameter to add at repo creation time as reader by default of gh cli
+- repo-team: team to be added to the repo
+- repo-team-permission: permission of the team to be added (ADMIN default)

 # Documentation